Hanabi-Live/hanabi-live/docs/install.md

   - `git config --global pull.rebase true` <br />
     (so that Git automatically rebases when pulling)
 - Install [PostgreSQL](https://www.postgresql.org/):
   - Manually download it and install it.
-(Don't use `choco`, because the package is bugged.)
+(Do not use `choco`, because the package is bugged.)
   - Check to see if `psql` works.
 If not, you'll have to [manually add it to your PATH variable](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 - Make it so that PostgreSQL only listens on localhost instead of on all interfaces:
   - `notepad "C:\Program Files\PostgreSQL\13\data\postgresql.conf"`